Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | shan-gri-la.jp/nagoya |

-Opened in September 2022 at the site of the legendary Nagoya live house APOLLO BASE.
-With a 300-capacity perfect size, a wide range of bands from up-and-coming to veterans perform here.
-Located in the same Unryu Flex Building as Diamond Hall, you can hop between two live houses just in the Shinsakae area.
+Opened in September 2022 on the site of the legendary live house APOLLO BASE.
+With a 300-person capacity, it's the perfect size, hosting a diverse range of bands from newcomers to veterans.
+Located in the same Unryu Flex Building as Diamond Hall, you can hop between two live houses in just the Shinei area.

 Sakae TIGHT ROPE